andyl/mt_demo/README.md

 ## Execution Options

-First: clone the repo and run `mix deps.get`...
+First: clone the repo and run `mix deps.get`

 To run as Escript:
 - `mix escript.build`
 - `./mt_demo`

-To run in Iex:
+To run in IEX:
 - `iex -S mix`
 - `MtDemo.main()`